About the course

 This programme is designed to provide a route into one of the most rewarding and dynamic careers in teaching that there is, providing you with the tools to make the study of language stimulating for the full range of learners.

-This PGCE course comes with the choice of taking a French, Spanish and Mandarin pathway.
+This PGCE course comes with the choice of taking a French and Spanish pathway.

 We seek to encourage an interactive teaching approach that builds confidence, develops understanding of how the language system works and leads to purposeful language use.
 You will be working with young people from a wide range of backgrounds, aptitudes and needs.
 This is challenging as well as exciting, so we offer a gradual and supportive introduction to the classroom.